Eastern Java–Bali montane rain forests: Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Am)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25)) mm.
 This climate is mid-way between a tropical rainforest and a tropical savannah.
 The dry month usually at or right after the winter solstice in the Southern Hemisphere.

 Flora and fauna

 The forest types in the ecoregion are driven by four main factors: elevation, soil, aspect (shape/slope of the terrain), and precipitation.
 At lower elevations (below about 1,000 meters), the forest types are evergreen rainforest and moist deciduous.
-Typical tree species in the evergreen rainforest are (Artocarpus elasticus) (Artocarpus from the Greek 'bread' and 'fruit'), Yellow mahogany (Dysoxylum caulostachyum), Longkong (Lansium parasiticum) (a member of the mahogany family that has commercially edible nuts), and (Planchonia valida).
+Typical tree species in the evergreen rainforest are Artocarpus elasticus (Artocarpus from the Greek 'bread' and 'fruit'), yellow mahogany (Epicharis parasitica), longkong (Lansium parasiticum, a member of the mahogany family that has commercially edible nuts), and Planchonia valida.
 60% of the ecoregion is closed broadleaf evergreen forest.